proudjiao/Data-Res-Aview/README.md

 ## Streamlit App

-This is a Streamlit web app that provides Youtube trend analysis for top channel by countries and specific channels
+This is a Streamlit web app that provides Youtube trend analysis for top channel by countries and specific channels with live updates!

 :point_right: [Link to App](https://youtube-trend.streamlit.app/)